kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 	.. _univariate_calculate_variance:

-	A measure of :index:`spread`, or :index:`variance`, is useful to quantify your distribution.
+	A measure of :index:`spread`, or :index:`variance`, is also essential to quantify your distribution.

 	.. math::
 		:nowrap: